 Extra: Ubiquiti Flex 2.5G PoE

 The Flex 2.5G PoE is a special 8-Port PoE switch.
-Apart from being able to work as a typical PoE++ one, it has a PoE Forwarding function allowing it to host multiple wired (PoE) devices at a local without a power socket.
+Apart from being able to work as a typical PoE++ device, it has a PoE Forwarding function that allows it to host multiple wired (PoE) devices locally without a power socket.

 Ubiquiti Flex 2.5G PoE's Rating